Use cid for universally unique ids

 because it uses 17% fewer characters to represent the same ID

-when compared to base32
+when compared to base32.

 "bafkreihght5nbnmn6xbwoakmjyhkiu2naxmwpxgxbp6xkpbiweuetbohde"